alexj/gridminders/PHASES.md

     - [✔] Orphaned children (with `#i-<section>` but no parent) are handled gracefully (displayed as ungrouped with a warning icon on the right; clicking the warning lets the user adopt, ungroup, or cancel).

 ### Phase 5.6: Documentation
-- [ ] Update in-app help and README to explain the new grouping/tagging workflow and what the special tags mean.
+- [✔] Update in-app help and README to explain the new grouping/tagging workflow and what the special tags mean.
+(README now documents the explicit parent-child tagging scheme, orphan handling, and new grouping logic.)

 ## Phase 6: UI/UX improvements